-- 2.1 The number of External Examiners appointed to each programme of study should be sufficient to ensure the appropriate expertise is available to cover all areas of the syllabus under assessment. - 2.2 All nominations for External Examiners must be submitted using the University's standard nomination form. - 2.3 All nominations for External Examiners should meet the criteria for appointment as listed in Appendix A of this Code of Practice. - 2.4 If, in exceptional circumstances, a nomination is put forward which does not meet all the criteria for appointment the School should provide a detailed statement in support of the nomination.
-This will then be considered by the Pro-Vice-Chancellor (Education) or their nominee. - 2.5 Completed nomination forms should be signed by the Head of School or their nominee and then submitted to the College Director of Education or their nominee for approval at College-level.

-- 2.6 Once approval has been given at College-level the form should be passed to the University Registry for scrutiny and subsequent approval at institutional level by the Pro-Vice-Chancellor (Education) or their nominee, on behalf of the Senate. - 2.7 All nominations should state clearly the programme(s) and/or module(s) to which each External Examiner is appointed.
+- 2.5 All nominations for External Examiners should meet the criteria for appointment as listed in Appendix A of this Code of Practice. - 2.6 If, in exceptional circumstances, a nomination is put forward which does not meet all the criteria for appointment the School should provide a detailed statement in support of the nomination.
+This will then be considered by the Pro-Vice-Chancellor (Education) or their nominee. - 2.7 Completed nomination forms should be signed by the Head of School or their nominee and then submitted to the College Director of Education or their nominee for approval at College level. - 2.8 Once approval has been given at College-level the form should be passed to the University Registry for scrutiny and subsequent approval at institutional level by the Pro-Vice-Chancellor (Education) or their nominee, on behalf of the Senate. - 2.9 All nominations should state clearly the programme(s) and/or module(s) to which each External Examiner is appointed.
 On appointment, External Examiners should be made fully aware by the School of their role and duties at programme and/or module level.
-Where more than one External Examiner is assigned to a programme their individual responsibilities should be made clear. - 2.8 The annual fee paid to External Examiners should be determined by the School, with advice from the Registry, and should be representative of the workload of the role.
+Where more than one External Examiner is assigned to a programme their individual responsibilities should be made clear. - 2.10 The annual fee paid to External Examiners should be determined by the School, with advice from the Registry, and should be representative of the workload of the role.
 Information on the annual fee will be set out in the External Examiner's letter of appointment.
-Schools (and where appropriate Colleges) should review the fee levels paid to External Examiners on a regular basis, informing the Registry of any changes resulting. - 2.9 All External Examiners will be appointed for a fixed term of 4 years.
+Schools (and where appropriate Colleges) should review the fee levels paid to External Examiners on a regular basis, informing the Registry of any changes resulting. - 2.11 All External Examiners will be appointed for a fixed term of 4 years.
 Schools may, in exceptional circumstances, request an extension of the appointment for one additional year using the form provided.
-All requests for an extension of appointment will be considered by the Pro-Vice-Chancellor (Education) or their nominee. - 2.10 If a programme is withdrawn during an External Examiner's tenure, the contract will be terminated. - 2.11 It will be the responsibility of the Head of School, or their nominee, to request from staff and hold information regarding where current University of Birmingham staff hold appointments as External Examiners in order to ensure there is no potential reciprocity in the nominations made.
+All requests for an extension of appointment will be considered by the Pro-Vice-Chancellor (Education) or their nominee. - 2.12 If a programme is withdrawn during an External Examiner's tenure, the contract will be terminated. - 2.13 It will be the responsibility of the Head of School, or their nominee, to request from staff and hold information regarding where current University of Birmingham staff hold appointments as External Examiners in order to ensure there is no potential reciprocity in the nominations made.
 This list should be consulted when considering nominations for new External Examiners.
-Schools will submit an annual report to the Registry on the External Examiner appointments held by their academic staff. - 2.12 The University may terminate an External Examiner's appointment at any point during their term if they fail to fulfil appropriately their roles and responsibilities as set out in this Code of Practice. - 2.13 If an External Examiner wishes to resign from their appointment they should do so in writing to the Pro-Vice-Chancellor (Education) and the Head of School, giving a three month notice period. - 2.14 The University Quality Assurance Committee (UQAC) will receive an annual report on information relating to all External Examiner appointments.
+Schools will submit an annual report to the Registry on the External Examiner appointments held by their academic staff. - 2.14 The University may terminate an External Examiner's appointment at any point during their term if they fail to fulfil appropriately their roles and responsibilities as set out in this Code of Practice.

+- 2.15 If an External Examiner wishes to resign from their appointment they should do so in writing to the Pro-Vice-Chancellor (Education) and the Head of School, giving a three month notice period. - 2.16 The University Quality Assurance Committee (UQAC) will receive an annual report on information relating to all External Examiner appointments.